-In preparation for our initial public offering, we determined that we had material weaknesses related to our control environment, risk assessment and control activities.
-Specifically, we had insufficient accounting resources which resulted in the following ineffective risk assessment activities: (a) we did not effectively design and implement controls related to the review and approval of manual journal entries, and (b) we had ineffectively designed process-level controls associated with accounting for certain non-routine transactions.
+In preparation for our initial public offering, we determined that we had a material weakness because we lacked internal controls related to the review and approval of manual journal entries.
 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected and corrected on a timely basis.